matthew-hirn/PHATE/README.md

 #### Installation and dependencies for the Python version
-1. The Python3 version of MAGIC can be installed using:
+1. The Python3 version of PHATE can be installed using:

         $ git clone git://github.com/SmitaKrishnaswamy/PHATE.git
         $ cd Python